 Museum of Fine Arts

-A breathtakingly beautiful building in its own right, the Museum of Fine Arts is home to famous European paintings like Gauguin's ‘Where Do We Come From?
-What Are We?
-Where Are We Going?’, and also houses around 22,000 artworks by some of the world’s most renowned artists in history, including Manet, Degas and Van Gogh.
+A beautiful building in its own right, the Museum of Fine Arts houses nearly 450,000 artworks by some of the world’s most renowned artists in history, including Manet, Degas and Van Gogh.